 – PDI or Potential Driving Instructor.
 Driving instructors who are PDIs have taken two out of the three tests required.
 The licence lasts for six months and lets them get teaching experience before taking the final driving instructor exam.

 SAVVY TIP: The PDI badge is pink and triangular in shape.
 Because third exam – which a PDI won’t have taken – tests him or her on how to teach, it’s a really important part of the overall qualifications.

-Once a driving instructor is fully qualified because they have reached ADI level, they are regularly assessed (or check-tested) by the Driving Standards Agency.
+Once a driving instructor is fully qualified because they have reached ADI level, they are regularly assessed (or check-tested) by the Driver and Vehicle Standards Agency.

 – Find out his or her grade.
 The instructor will have been given a grade between four and six.
 Four is ‘satisfactory’, five is good overall and six is outstanding.

 SAVVY TIP: This testing should happen every few years, but the Ingenie Parent’s guide says that it can be a slow process and the DSA grade may be an out of date reflection of the instructor’s abilities.

 Hmm.
 It’s impossible to give much of an indication because it will depend on your and the driving instructor’s abilities.
 The Gov.uk website says that, on average, those who’ve passed have had 47 hours of professional instruction and 20 hours of private practice.

 Richard King, founder and chief executive of black box insurer Ingenie says: “The most important lesson we’ve learned is that the critical time for a young novice driver is in the first few weeks of passing their test.
 It’s so important for parents to consider lessons that continue after the test has been passed, as too many young drivers have a crash in the first few weeks of driving without instruction.”

 The Gov.uk site also suggests using a Driver’s record, which you can download from their website.
 It’s designed to help you and your instructor to identify areas where you need extra help and to track your progress.